 Even while on a keto diet, taking alcohol in excess is counterproductive.
 So if you have reached a stall and you cannot seem to lose any more weight, it might be best to cut back on the booze.

 Get Plenty Of Quality Sleep

 During menopause that takes place between 40 and 50, it is common to experience sleep disturbances (12).
-Poor sleep has been shown to cause weight gain over time (1).
+Poor sleep has been associated with positive energy balance which could cause weight gain over time (1).
 So in the case you have reached a plateau, check whether you are getting quality sleep.

 Cut Back On Carbs

 For keto for women over 50 to be effective, you have to limit the number of carbs you consume.
 But once you have been following your keto diets, carbs may creep back in.
 This is mostly in the form of nuts, fruits, and sauces.

 You need to check your carbs intake then cut back to consuming under 20 grams of net carbs a day.
 Be on the lookout to avoid processed foods rich in carbs, such as bagels, breakfast cereals, pastries, and waffles.

 Once your body is fat-adapted and you can go for long hours without eating, you can try intermittent fasting.
 With Intermittent fasting, an individual alternates between long periods of fasting and eating.
 An individual usually goes without food for about 16 to 24 hours.